mariobehling/FunkeHack/README.md

 Add a basic skill tutorial here.

 ## 6. Next steps
+* Integrate with API.ai
 * Integrate accounting system and enable users to limit access to their pads.
 This could also be a pro-feature.
-* Add support for Alexa and Google, e.g. "SUSI dream"
+* Add support for Alexa, Google, Cortana, Siri e.g. "SUSI dream"